snairdesai/snairdesai.github.io/_portfolio/coviddiffusion.md

 **Coauthors:** [Joshua Aizenman][jaizenman], [Yothin Jinjarak][jinjaraky], [Rashad Ahmed][rahmed] and [Weining Xin][weiningx].
 <br/>
 **Assets:** [ [NBER Working Paper][coviddiffusion-nberwp] | [Published Version][coviddiffusion-pub] | [GitHub][coviddiffusion-gh] ]
+> Key factors in modeling a pandemic and guiding policy-making include mortality rates associated with infections; the ability of government policies, medical systems, and society to adapt to the changing dynamics of a pandemic; and institutional and demographic characteristics affecting citizens’ perceptions and behavioral responses to stringent policies.
+We trace the cross-country associations between COVID-19 mortality, policy interventions aimed at limiting social contact, and their interactions with institutional and demographic characteristics.
+With a lag, more stringent pandemic policies were associated with lower mortality growth rates.
+The association between stricter pandemic policies and lower future mortality growth is more pronounced in countries with a greater proportion of the elderly population and urban population, greater democratic freedoms, and larger international travel flows.
+Countries with greater policy stringency in place prior to the first death realized lower peak mortality rates and exhibited lower durations to the first mortality peak.
+In contrast, countries with higher initial mobility saw higher peak mortality rates in the first phase of the pandemic, and countries with a larger elderly population, a greater share of employees in vulnerable occupations, and a higher level of democracy took longer to reach their peak mortalities.
+> </div>

 [coviddiffusion-nberwp]:{{ site.baseurl }}{% link files/COVIDDiffusionNBER.pdf %}
 [coviddiffusion-pub]:{{ site.baseurl }}{% link files/COVIDDiffusion.pdf %}